lzwjava/lzwjava.github.io/original/2025-07-16-big-companies-en.md

 The second thing is to follow what others do; it is safe.
 Becoming an average engineer on the team is safe, just like being an average person on the street—neither too outstanding nor too neglected, but right in the middle.

 I have to say there are many big companies.
 Some have more than 200,000 employees, while others have around 20,000.
 There are also good big companies and poor-performing ones.
 Appearance or market cap sometimes doesn't reveal much.
 They can rise significantly in a few years, as Nvidia has recently, or they can suddenly collapse, like Credit Suisse.

+### Engineering in Big Companies

+Big companies are good at their strict policy control and management.
+Big companies are good at performing careful checking and thorough software release evaluation.

+But a lot of engineering can't be settled down into plain rules.
+The simplicity of design and optimization for every method or every Java class are not easy to check by rules.

+SonarQube Scan is a good thing, and high testing coverage is a good thing.
+But a lot of software design or engineering can't be that simply measured.

+The quality of APIs and the ease of use of functionalities can't be easily evaluated.

+The parameters of methods can't be easily evaluated.
+The design of functions, branch strategy, development strategy are not easily measured, and neither is the naming.

+Alibaba has its Java guide, and Google and Plantier have their Java formats.
+It is good.
+But not all things in a Java project can be automatically checked by code.

+About testing, it is true.
+There are a lot of auto testing tools.
+But not all test strategies, designs, philosophies, or techniques have fixed rules.

+About products, it is true.
+There are a lot of A/B testing and data-driven product development.
+But not all product tech, skills, or insights can be measured by fixed rules.

+Why do I want to discuss this?
+Because it means that our value lies in these sectors.
+What things are big companies not good at?
+So we can help them do those.

+Why do I mention engineering in big companies instead of engineering in companies?
+Actually, it is not just about big companies or small startups.
+They are formed with people; just the number of employees has some difference.

+Engineering in big companies is less diverse than in startups.